Quick Summary

 When answering a typical sales interview, there are many questions to consider, but “Why sales?” is still one of the most popular:

 “Why are you interested in sales?”
-The questioner might ask right after you sit.
+The questionnaire might ask right after you sit.
 If you’re fresher to sales, look at your professional or personal history.
 Find out if it has anything to do with what you’d be trying to sell.
 If so, base your answer on what you learned from that.
 Suppose you’re trying to sell restaurant technology:

 “I worked as a manager and server in a high-end restaurant for 10 years.
 So, I spend a lot of time programming and teaching employees how to use different POS systems.
 I know how it works.
 More notably, I know precisely what owner-operators need.
 I also know how to market the item as a solution to the existing problems.”